 Have you ever wondered how to ice–or flood–sugar cookies, but just didn't know where to start?
 Well, here's an easy five-step photo tutorial that will show you how to ice your sugar cookies flawlessly, from start to finish.

 It just takes two icings: one thicker and one thinner, along with a few squeeze bottles.
 If you don't have squeeze bottles, you can use pastry bags with a small round tip opening instead.
 The squeeze bottles are easier to store and to manage when doing small and intricate designs, so they are preferable.
 But if you don't have them, not a problem!

 Create Two Icings

 Create one thicker icing for edging the cookies.
-This will create a barrier for when you flood the cookie.
-Then create another thinner icing that you will use to do the flooding of the cookies.
+This will create a border for when you flood the cookie with the thinner icing.
+Then, create a slightly thinner icing-- called flood icing-- that you will use to do the filling in of the cookies.